Index (statistics)

-According to Earl Babbie, items in indexes are usually weighted equally, unless there are some reasons against it (for example, if two items reflect essentially the same aspect of a variable, they could have a weight of 0.5 each).
+According to Earl Babbie, items in indices are usually weighted equally, unless there are some reasons against it (for example, if two items reflect essentially the same aspect of a variable, they could have a weight of 0.5 each).

 According to the same author, constructing the items involves four steps.
 First, items should be selected based on their content validity, unidimensionality, the degree of specificity in which a dimension is to be measured, and their amount of variance.
 Items should be empirically related to one another, which leads to the second step of examining their multivariate relationships.
-Third, indexes scores are designed, which involves determining their score ranges and weights for the items.
-Finally, indexes should be validated, which involves testing whether they can predict indicators related to the measured variable not used in their construction.
+Third, index scores are designed, which involves determining score ranges and weights for the items.
+Finally, indices should be validated, which involves testing whether they can predict indicators related to the measured variable not used in their construction.

 A handbook for the construction of composite indicators (CIs) was published jointly by the OECD and by the European Commission's Joint Research Centre in 2008.
 The handbook – officially endorsed by the OECD high level statistical committee, describe ten recursive steps for developing an index: